mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

 Check the data generating [code](https://www.testingbranch.com/src_model_simulation/) for the specifics.

-Two plots that show how the target varies with the 5 simulated products and the 3 simulated countries.
-There is a division on the ratio of the offered unit price and the base price, but it's not a perfect boundary: increasing the simulation noise will make this division less clear and overall, create a harder problem.
+The plots below show how the conversion target varies across the five simulated products and three countries.
+The division follows the ratio of offered price to base price, though it’s not a strict boundary.
+Higher simulation noise makes that division fuzzier and the classification problem harder overall.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/country_product.png" | relative_url }})